feifel/MotionRepoContrib/README.md

 # MotionRepoContrib
-Community contributions for the MotionRepo
+Community contributions for the [MotionRepo](https://github.com/feifel/MotionRepo) (go there for more details).